|

 Formally, skepticism is a topic of interest in philosophy, particularly epistemology.
 More informally, skepticism as an expression of questioning or doubt can be applied to any topic, such as politics, religion, or pseudoscience.

-skepticism, in Western philosophy, the attitude of doubting knowledge claims set forth in various areas.
+In Western philosophy, skepticism is the attitude of doubting knowledge claims set forth in various areas.
 Skeptics have challenged the adequacy or reliability of these claims by asking what principles they are based upon or what they actually establish.

 Even though our interest is in philosophical skepticism, we can start our inquiry by thinking about ordinary skepticism.
 Why do we readily grant, then, that we don’t know that there are an even number of stars in the Milky Way?